 1. Acknowledge that being a wife and a mother is a calling.

 I am well aware of the fact that I’ve been using the word “career” and “job” instead of “calling” prior to this point; consider this a conscious use of words.

-Calling, on the other hand is something that goes beyond salaries or time.
+Calling, on the other hand, is something that goes beyond salary or time.
 This is something you know you would do even when you’re not paid to do it.
 I have always believed that our past experiences, skills, gifts, even our past jobs—everything that has happened in our lives, in totality, is preparing us for our calling.